Laser Hair Removal in Lake Charles LA

 Are there any risks with laser hair removal?

-The most common side effect after having laser hair removal is some redness and possible slight swelling on the treatment areas.
+The FDA approved the first lasers for hair removal in 1995, but lasers had been in testing two decades prior to that.
+Over nearly three decades of commercial use, lasers have proven to be incredibly safe and effective for removing hair.
+And laser technology continues to improve to better handle lighter hair colors and darker skin tones.
+The most common side effect after having laser hair removal is some redness and possibly slight swelling on the treatment areas.
 This usually passes within a few hours.
 There is a risk of burning the skin, but that is usually only a problem with inexperienced operators that do laser hair removal as a sideline.
 Dr. Smith’s staff is highly trained and vastly experienced with laser hair removal.

 How many treatments will be needed?